dasher-project/dasher-web/readme.md

 Jim isn't aware of any way to do this with an iOS device, although it can be done on the simulator by entering the same address.
-An alternative may be to set up an intranet that is accessible to mobile browser.
+An alternative may be to set up an intranet that is accessible to the mobile browser.

 License
 =======